BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- ensure no business logic remains on frontend

 PRIMARY:
+	- Switch from http to https for apiUrl
 	- {ADMIN RELATED} :
 		- Admin Login:
 			- Setup/process == create admins manually on backend(?)